David Rubin (writer): Biography

 During World War II between 1943 and 1946, Rubin served in the North African theater of operations.
 Stationed in the Azores, he helped decode Nazi U-boat messages.
 After returning from service, Rubin continued his education at the University of Connecticut (BA, 1947), Brown (MA, 1948) and Columbia (PhD in Comparative Literature, 1954).

-His involvement with music, also significant throughout his novels, was fostered by study of the violin at seven.
+His involvement with music, also significant throughout his novels, was fostered by his study of the violin at seven.
 Later in life, the classical guitar became his instrument of choice.
 His first published writing consisted of articles on music, in The Music Review (UK), Chord, and Discord, as well as classical music liner notes for Vox, Epic, RCA Victor, and Mercury.
 He began his teaching career at the Eastman School of Music at the University of Rochester in 1952.

 Rubin's tenured teaching position was at Sarah Lawrence College in the Department of Literature where he worked from 1964 to 1984.
 During this period he also worked at Columbia University in the Department of Middle East Languages and Cultures.
 Rubin taught literature in India at Allahabad University (1958–59) and the University of Rajasthan, Jaipur (1963–64), on Fulbright grants.
 Rubin would later secure grants from the Guggenheim Foundation, the National Endowment for the Arts, and the American Institute of Indian Studies, returning several times to India and Nepal for research.
 His experiences abroad informed much of his writing; even when his novels were set in America, Indian philosophy, characters, and mysticism worked their way into the plots.

 Rubin was one of the foremost experts on 20th century North Indian literature in the United States.
 In 1969, he published Premchand: Selected Stories, which was later republished by Oxford University Press as Widows, Wives and Other Heroines in 1998.
 In 1976, Rubin published A Season on the Earth: Selected Poems of Nirala.
 In 1986, Rubin published After the Raj: British Novels of India since 1947.
 In this critical work he takes to task writers such as Paul Scott, Ruth Jhabvala, John Masters, J. G. Farrell, and Kamala Markandaya for their portrayals of Indian characters and culture.
 Rubin felt that the writers’ inability to construct or convey multidimensional Indian characters helped stoke cultural biases that enabled the British to continue extracting wealth from India with impunity, long after the continent was freed from colonial rule in 1947.

 Besides his love for the languages and cultures of India, Rubin collected many bronze statues during his travels.
 A number of them are now in the collection of the Brooklyn Museum and the Peabody Essex Museum.